melbamorph/zonerMCP/README.md

 - No rate limits or authentication needed

 🚀 **Remote Deployment**
-- **SSE/HTTP transport**: Deploy to cloud and connect with OpenAI Agents SDK
+- **Streamable HTTP transport**: Deploy to cloud and connect with OpenAI Agents SDK
 - Runs as a web service on port 5000

 ## Quick Start